World Braille Day

 - Because Braille uses more space than a traditional alphabet in a language such as English, books written in Braille are larger than ordinary books.

-- There are Braille alphabets not only for English but also for Arabic, Hebrew, Chinese, Spanish, and many, many other languages.
+- There are Braille alphabets not only for English but also for Arabic, Hebrew, Chinese, Spanish, and many other languages.

 - There are two versions of Braille: Uncontracted and Contracted.
 In Uncontracted Braille, every word is spelled out.
-In Contracted Braille, shorthand versions of the words are used.
+In Contracted Braille, shorthand versions of words are used.

 Observing World Braille Day